Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Introduction

-When applied to mobile entities, for example, autonomous or remotely piloted vehicles and drones, \sol\ can detect the approach of a jammed area well before jamming could completely disrupt the communication link, allowing the remote entity to maintain full control.
-To verify the effectiveness of our proposed approach, we carried out an extensive measurement campaign, involving multiple hardware devices (multiple Ettus Research X310 and LimeSDR radios), communication link configurations, and jamming conditions.
-Using such measurements, we tested the effectiveness of \sol\ and other competing approaches for the early detection of jamming.
-Our results show that \sol\ can detect jamming well earlier compared to benchmark solutions, for example, with an accuracy of $0.997$ when the adversary jams at a distance of $10$~m from the target with a \ac{RJP} of $0.1$.
-Our solution is also very robust to: (i) the distance from the jammer, (ii) the training set size, (iii) the number of acquired samples, (iv) the sampling ratios at the jammer and the receiver, (v) the type of jamming signal (tone, Gaussian, or deceptive), as well as, (vi) the adoption of different jamming hardware and radio types.
+Although our approach can apply to any mobile device, we specifically consider the case of drones operating indoors, e.g., for warehouse inspections~\cite{apMoller_indoorDrones}, inspired by the recent deployment of real-world use cases, such as the one managed by IKEA~\cite{ikea_drones} and Amazon~\cite{amazon_indoorDrone}.
+When applied to autonomous or remotely piloted vehicles and drones, \sol\ can detect the approach of a jammed area with very low BER values, allowing the remote entity to detect jamming while maintaining complete control of the communication link.
+To verify the effectiveness of our proposed approach, we conducted an extensive measurement campaign emulating \acp{UAV} through Ettus Research X310 and LimeSDR radios, using multiple hardware devices (multiple Ettus Research X310 and LimeSDR radios), communication link configurations, and jamming conditions.
+Using such measurements, we tested the effectiveness of \sol\ and other competing approaches for detecting jamming in a low-BER regime.
+Our results show that \sol\ can detect jamming in scenarios with a lower BER ($\approx1e-6$) compared to benchmark solutions, e.g., with an accuracy of $0.997$ when the adversary jams at a distance of $10$~m from the target with a \ac{RJP} of $0.1$.
+Our solution is also very robust to: (i) the distance from the jammer, (ii) the training set size, (iii) the number of acquired samples, (iv) the sampling ratios at the jammer and the receiver, (v) the type of jamming signal (tone, Gaussian, or deceptive), as well as (vi) the adoption of different jamming hardware and radio types.
+We envision that \sol\ can be used during regular operations of the UAV by acquiring physical layer information from the (already existing) UAV communications channel.
+In addition, it can be activated when desired, so as not to cause significant overhead on the UAV.